UgurGuner/PdfViewerCompose/README.md

 #New functionalities will be coming in the upcoming months.

-#Also requires internet connection for retrievening the pdf file from url.
+#Also requires internet connection for retrieving the pdf file from url.

 #You can implement the repository to your android project as